Bosjie/IT/_pages/about.md

 So, I guess we're here now, in the present moment.
 Well, right now I have a purpose: expand my knowledge and skills and grow my career.
 I have a big interest in Cyber Security and (Web) Developing.
 And while learning, I'll keep track of it on this website :)

-I consider myself minimalistic, hence the minimalistic theme.

-In the future I might expand the blogging and document my travel/yoga/diving adventures as well, who knows, I'm not sure.